 LP had only been walking for a couple of months and we knew we would need a double pushchair.
 Even so, I did prefer to use a single pushchair and have Little Man in a baby carrier for the first few months as our double buggy was so difficult to handle.

-I planned to use the buggy board on our Graco Sky and as it’s a relatively new pushchair it wasn’t listed on the Lascal website so I was unsure whether we would be able to use the Lascal Mini or Maxi boards but Cheeky Rascals confirmed the Maxi board would fit, how to fit it and I ordered the board soon after the show.
+I planned to use buggy boards on our Graco Sky and as it’s a relatively new pushchair it wasn’t listed on the Lascal website.
+I was unsure whether we would be able to use the Lascal Mini or Maxi boards but Cheeky Rascals confirmed the Maxi board would fit, how to fit it and I ordered the board soon after the show.

-Having a toddler on a board on the back of a pushchair does change the weight of the pushchair quite considerably too – The balance is different and turning can be harder as well as going up and down kerbs.
-In these situations I have found it easier to get LP to hop off the board before getting back on again when we’re on flat, straight ground.
+Having a toddler ride on a board on the back of a pushchair does change the weight of the pushchair quite considerably too.
+The balance is different and turning can be harder as well as going up and down kerbs.
+In these situations I have found it easier to get LP to hop off the board.
+She gets back on again when we’re on flat, straight ground.
 The buggy board also makes any journeys slightly noisier with an extra set of plastic wheels moving along but it’s a noise you soon get used to.

-The Lascal Buggy Board Maxi is something that I had been considering getting for literally months but I am now so glad that we made the investment.
-LP is so much happier not being in the pushchair and is getting the opportunity to walk a lot more too.
-I’m glad we didn’t buy a buggy board when LP was younger and think that if she’d had to use one when Little Man was born it would have been incredibly frustrating and hard work.
+The Lascal Buggy Board Maxi is something that I had been considering getting for literally months.
+I am now so glad that we made the investment.
+LP is so much happier standing on the board platform and not being in pushchairs.
+She is getting the opportunity to walk a lot more too.
+I’m glad we didn’t buy a buggy board when LP was younger.
+I think that if she’d been using one when Little Man was born it would have been incredibly frustrating and hard work.